 Physical Properties

-When it comes to fracture and cleavage, smithsonite tends to break with an uneven to sub-conchoidal fracture, and it does not exhibit a true cleavage.
-The streak of the mineral, a powder left on a porcelain plate when scratched, usually corresponds with the mineral's colour, albeit often appearing white regardless of the specimen's colour.
+The streak of the mineral, a powder left on a porcelain plate when scratched, usually corresponds to the mineral's colour, though it often appears white regardless of the specimen's colour.

 Chemical Composition